 - This guide does not offer instructions on how to set up NetVault Backup's Application Cluster Support to administer backups and restores of non-SQL Server-related data and files.
-This process is not plug-in-specific, and you can find complete details in the Dell NetVault Backup Administrator's Guide. - Before you continue, Dell recommends that you review all cluster-related information provided in the Dell NetVault Backup Administrator's Guide.
-That guides helps you understand how the information included in this guide works with SQL Server Failover Cluster and AlwaysOn Availability Group functionality. - When interacting with an AlwaysOn Availability Group, Dell recommends that you use the Fully Qualified Domain Name (FQDN) of the cluster.
-You can also use the listener IP or IP address of the cluster.
+This process is not plug-inspecific, and you can find complete details in the Quest NetVault Backup Administrator's Guide. - Before you continue, Quest recommends that you review all cluster-related information provided in the Quest NetVault Backup Administrator's Guide.
+That guides helps you understand how the information included in this guide works with SQL Server Failover Cluster and AlwaysOn Availability Group functionality. - When interacting with an AlwaysOn Availability Group, Quest recommends that you use the Fully Qualified Domain Name (FQDN) of the cluster.
+You can also use the listener IP or IP address of the cluster. - When configuring AlwaysOn Availability Group or Failover Clustering of SQL Server, in the configuration of the Virtual Client, use the configured listener IP of the SQL Server instead of IP address of the cluster.